KauzClay/docs-tap/scst-store/tls-configuration.hbs.md

 ## Setting up custom ingress TLS ciphers

-In the `tap-values.yaml` file, `tls.server.rfcCiphers` are set as shown in the following YAML:
+In `tap-values.yaml`, `tls.server.rfcCiphers` are set as shown in the following YAML:

 ```yaml
 metadata_store: